DavidNemeth/DesktopApps/EmployeesConsole/README.md

-Command line tool to access database.
+Command line tool for accessing database to learn more and practice WCF.

+note: run vs as admin.